Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) - Flask is a lightweight web app framework written in Python.
 It is used for all of the backend logic of the web app.
 - [SQLAlchemy](https://www.sqlalchemy.org/) - SQLAlchemy is a Python framework used to interact with databases.
 It is used in this project mainly for its ORM functionality.
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Jinja is a templating language.
 It is used to build templates for the pages of the site.
+- [Python](https://www.python.org/download/releases/3.0/) - Python (version 3) is used here for data analysis.
+We recommend downloading Python using Miniconda as explained in [Setup Python and R for ShellCast Data Analysis](#47-setup-python-and-r-for-shellcast-data-analysis) below.
+- [R](https://www.r-project.org/) - R is a coding language used here for data analysis.
+We recommend installing both R and a helpful R graphic user interface called [RStudio](https://www.rstudio.com/products/rstudio/download/) as described in [Setup Python and R for ShellCast Data Analysis](#47-setup-python-and-r-for-shellcast-data-analysis) below.
+- [git](https://git-scm.com/) - We use git for version control and collaboration.

 ## 3. General Notes

 - The GitHub repository and the deployment on Google Cloud App Engine are not necessarily in sync with each other i.e. there is no automation pipeline set up that will automatically deploy new commits to App Engine.
 You must explicitly deploy to GAE by following the [Deploy the app to Google App Engine instructions](#53-deploy-the-app-to-google-app-engine).

 - The NCSU Enterprise GitHub repo is mirrored on a GitHub public repo to share ShellCast code openly.
 See [Mirroring code updates on GitHub public repo](#54-mirroring-code-updates-on-GitHub-public-repo) for more information on how to add and push changes to ShellCast.

 ## 4. Development Environment Setup